 Read our separate Hazard Perception Test explanation for more information.

 Make sure you have a thorough knowledge of what’s expected of you by using the hundreds of professionally filmed hazard perception clips within Driving Test Success products.

-At the end of the LGV Theory Test
+What happens at the end of the LGV Theory Test?

 When you have finished the test you may leave the examination room, but once you have left the room, you can not re-enter.

 You will then be given your result letter by a member of the test centre staff that tells you if you have passed or failed.

 You'll be provided with important feedback on your test including in which topics you answered questions incorrectly.